 DANVERS — A teacher found dead outside Danvers High School has been identified as Colleen Ritzer, 24, of Andover.
+A 14-year-old student at the school, Phillip D. Chism, was charged with her murder and is being held without bail after his arraignment in Salem District Court this afternoon.

-Danvers police put out a public alert last night saying they were searching for Phil Chism, 14, of 10 Riverside St., Danvers.
+Danvers police put out a public alert last night saying they were searching for Chism, of 10 Riverside St., Danvers.
 The boy was last seen near Hollywood Hits movie theater off Route 128.

 Topsfield police located the missing youth on Route 1 in that town late Tuesday night.